Active Plan Information

 Drug quantity management is a program designed to limit the amount per prescription that can be dispensed at one time by number and/or pill dosage.
 This not only eliminates potential waste, but ensures you are taking the correct amount that is considered safe and effective, according to guidelines from the U.S Food & Drug Administration (FDA).

 The list of medications that require prior authorization or are limited in dosage and/or quantity are determined by OptumRx and will change from time to time.
 Since OptumRx will modify this list from time to time, you should contact OptumRx to determine whether a particular medication is being managed.
-You can also click here and here for the most recent list of drugs managed by these programs.
+You can also click here and here for the list of drugs managed by these programs effective July 1, 2022.

 If you go to a participating pharmacy, medications affected by these programs will also be identified automatically by OptumRx.
 If you receive a prescription for one of the medications, you should consult with your physician or pharmacist to have them reach out to OptumRx at (866) 863-1408.
 If you fill a prescription without the required authorization or approval, your medication will not be covered.